ben-altman/groupmuse_concerts/notes.md

   user can search by instrument/ensemble events are displayed for user user selects and event and sees details about it

 2. classes
+  scraper - gets data about upcoming concerts concert - knows about concerts, stores all concerts cli - interact with user